-Alumni I Address I Ampersand I Campus Location Names I Campus Offices and Departments That Use Abbreviations I Chair; Chairperson I Committee Names I Days I Degree Listings I Holiday Communications I Months I myUMBC I Names of People I Political Candidates I States I Titles I UMBC at The Universities at Shady Grove
+Alumni I Address I Ampersand I Campus Location Names I Campus Offices and Departments That Use Abbreviations I Chair; Chairperson I College and Department Names I Committee Names I Days/Dates I Degree Listings I Holiday Communications I Months I myUMBC I Names and Titles of People I Political Candidates I States I Titles I UMBC President I UMBC at The Universities at Shady Grove

 All alumni of the university should be noted as such in university publications and websites.
 See proper styles here.

-When including an address on a publication, please use following format:
+When including an address on a publication, please use the following format:

 Department Name (bold)